-PHD 1227L Health Promotion Theories for Individuals and Groups: Part II

-This doctoral level course provides an advanced review of theories of health behavior typically used for the development of health behavior interventions.
-This course provides an overview of the philosophy of science, offers an in-depth exploration of theory and public health, and introduces theory evaluation and testing.
+PHD 1227L Health Promotion Theories for Individuals and Groups: Part II exploration of theory and public health, and introduces theory evaluation and testing.
 It also presents emerging concepts of strategic importance to health behavior research.
 This course complements PHD 1420L and PHD 1421L, and elaborates and expands on critical issues presented in PHM 1110L, PHM 1111L, and PHD 1122L, with an emphasis on understanding the role of theory in behavioral research.